 Dillon Eustace | 18

-A full version of the Advice is available at the following link:
+A copy of the paper is available here:

 Dillon Eustace | 19

 Competent Authorities ("NCAs") in the supervisory system, the paper recommends the improvement of information sharing between NCAs and EIOPA.

 More broadly, the paper advocates for the inclusion of a requirement for the ESAs to act in the best interest of the European public good in addition to its existing obligation to contribute to the stability and effectiveness of the financial system.
 The paper notes that this will ensure that the ESAs take a proportionate approach to their supervision.

 The Insurance Europe Position Paper is available here.

 (iv) Insurance Europe publishes updated position paper on the consequences of Brexit on existing contracts

 Insurance Europe, on 5 March 2018, published an updated position paper on the consequences of Brexit on insurance contracts.
 The paper advocates for a grandfathering arrangement to be put in place between the European Union and the United Kingdom for existing long-term insurance and reinsurance contracts provided on a passporting basis between the European Union and the United Kingdom.
 Following the United Kingdom's exit from the European Union, insurers will no longer have the capacity to service these contracts.